 How to Tell when Blackberry Jam is Done

-Cook the jam until it reaches 220 degrees Fahrenheit (105 Celsius).
+Cook the jam until it reaches 220 degrees Fahrenheit (105 Celsius), the setting point for jam.
 A candy thermometer is incredibly helpful for making jam (or anything that requires cooking to a specific temperature, like candies).

 If you don't have a candy thermometer, you can do it the old-fashioned way.
 Typically, you'd put a small dish in the freezer to chill it down, and put a small bit of the boiling jam mixture on the cold plate.
 If it jells up and has the right texture when it's cool, you've cooked the jam long enough.